 - 1) Does citation contain seal of court, as required by Rule 99b(2).
-See discussion page 60(C)(2).
+See discussion page 61(C)(2).
 A court seal may be electronic, Rule 21(f)(10). - 2) Must a process server efile?
 No, per Rule 107(g), the return and any document to which it is attached "may be filed electronically..."
 Documents are not required to be electronically filed by a process server.
-The server may file electronically; only attorney's must electronically file documents, Rule 21(f)(1).
+The server may file electronically; only attorneys must electronically file documents, Rule 21(f)(1).
 A process server is generally certified by the Supreme Court of Texas and should not be an agent or representative of the attorney.
-Such would violate Rule 103, requiring the process server to be disinterested in the suit.
+Such could violate Rule 103, requiring the process server to be disinterested in the suit.

 It is difficult to determine whether documents are attached when electronically filing.
 A default judgment was reversed because the return was not file-stamped, even though the citation to which it was probably attached, was file-stamped.
 Midstate Envtl.
 Servs., LP v.
 Peterson, 435 S.W.3d 287 (Tex.
-App. -- Waco 2014, n.p.h.).
+App. - - Waco 2014, no pet.).
 If the return is attached to citation, the return should so state.
-Remember, there are no staples in an electronic court file.
+There are no staples in an electronic court file.
 Better practice is probably to do comprehensive return under Rule 107(b) stating all information needed for the return to be independently filed.
-See, e.g., form return, page 123.
+See, e.g., comprehensive form returns, page 124.
 Formerly, the cause number, case name, and court was stated on the citation, not on the return.
 In a comprehensive return, under Rule 107(b), the return contains all the information.
-But consider doing a comprehensive return, such as that at page 123; attaching it to citation, expressly noting the attachment on the return.
+Consider a comprehensive return, such as that at page 124; attaching it to citation, expressly noting the attachment on the return.
 The comprehensive return is not required to be attached to the citation, since it contains all required information.
-But attaching it to citation may further insure all information is supplied as required by Rule 107(b)
+But attaching it to citation may further insure all information is supplied as required by Rule 107(b).